 Bringme’s digital reception: an automated, yet personal welcome

 Why would companies nowadays invest in a full-time reception desk when employees no longer come into the office day in, day out?
-It’s with that question in mind that Wouter deliberately opted for a digital reception: “You can’t avoid having someone on-site.
+It’s with that question in mind that Wouter deliberately opted for a digital receptionist: “You can’t avoid having someone on-site.
 But typical tasks such as letting people in, signing in visitors and accepting parcels can be automated easily.
 As a community manager, it’s great that Bringme handles those administrative tasks for me and allows me to focus more on the people and the service.”

 Flexibility and autonomy, even after 6pm

-Bringme’s digital reception also allows Hudda to offer its users greater autonomy and flexibility without the co-working hub having to invest in a full-time receptionist.
+Bringme’s digital receptionist also allows Hudda to offer its users greater autonomy and flexibility without the co-working hub having to invest in a full-time receptionist.
 Users can come and go as they please, even after normal office hours, hold meetings or welcome visitors in the evenings, or pick up parcels at weekends.

 Optimal security with a single swipe